THE SMALL MUSEUM WITH THE BIG STORY

 Extended and refurbished in 1998 after a grant from the National Lottery the museum has won numerous awards including the coveted Gulbenkian Prize.
-The museum explores the history of Dunwich, including the period in the 13th century when the village was at the height of its prosperity boasting an important harbour and thriving shipbuilding and fishing industry.
+The museum explores the history of Dunwich from Roman times to the present day.
+The ground floor boasts a beautiful model of the ancient town as it was in its heyday c.1200 AD.

-Further exhibits explore the subsequent erosion, smuggling, coastal wildlife, seaside holidays and Dunwich as an inspiration for artists.
-On the first floor there is an animated smuggler who welcomes the visitor into his hut and tells his story of evading the excisemen of the 18th century.
+On the first floor there is a film and slide show, an art exhibition and panels explaining the diving and marine surveying techniques.
+There's the history of the village as an estate, local wildlife and finally animated smuggler who welcomes the visitor into his hut and tells his story of evading the excisemen of the 18th century.

 April to September: Daily 11.30am - 4.30pm